Net Promoter Score: 5 Reasons Why You Could Get It Wrong

 What is the Net Promoter Score?

-The Net Promoter Score (NPS) is a metric mainly deployed during a post purchase survey feedback.
-This scale is the world’s leading metric that is commonly used to measure customer loyalty and satisfaction.
+The Net Promoter Score (NPS) is a metric to measure brand advocacy of customers.
+The NPS scale is the world’s leading metric that is commonly used to measure customer loyalty and satisfaction.
 The score is measured over a 0-10 scale.
-It is calculated by subtracting the percentage of customers who responded with a score of 0 to 6 (detractors) from the percentage of customers who responded with a score of 9 to 10 (promoters).
-The resulting score ranges from -100 to +100.

 Unfortunately, as the adoption of Net Promoter Score has increased, so has its misuse.
 In this blog , we will explore the 5 reasons why companies can get their Net Promoter Score wrong:

-Net promoter score is a measure of how the buyer is readily willing to recommend the brand.
-That is not the same as loyalty.
-You can get loyal customers for your product, but they are not willing to recommend it to their friends, family or colleagues for several reasons.
 For example, they might think that while the product is great for them, it would not have similar value for their friends, family, or colleagues.
 Does that make them a disloyal consumer?
 This is especially important when products on intimate wellness or medical products are involved.

-2. This metric does not determine customer retention
+2. NPS does not determine customer retention

 3. NPS is not a competitive benchmarking tool